tmccall8829/NYT-Spelling-Bee-Solver/README.md

 - Input a list of letters, specifying which letter is in the center (i.e., which letter must be in every word)
 - Generate all possible combinations of the given letters, from lengths 4 to 9
 - Filter all of the generated words using pyenchant

+Note that both options will include words that are not accepted solutions to the puzzle, because the NYT excludes many words from their solution sets.
+The algorithm is guaranteed to find all of the solutions, however.
+It just finds some extras, too.